 Sept.
 27, 2018: Red Wing Shoe Co.-owned Vasque Footwear has named Allison Gettings the new VP and GM of Red Wing Vasque.
 In this role, she will lead Vasque’s operations including marketing, sales and product development.
 George Curleigh, who served as VP and GM for Vasque and Red Wing Heritage for two years, will pivot to focus exclusively on the global growth of Red Wing Heritage.
 Gettings started her career at Red Wing Shoe Co. in product development and most recently served as the director of product creation for Red Wing Heritage.

 Sept.
 25, 2018: Under Armour Inc. has named former Tommy Hilfiger and Christian Dior executive Alessandro de Pestel chief marketing officer.
-Pestel most recently served as EVP of marketing, communications and consumer insights for Tommy Hilfilger Global/PVH Europe and prior to that was international communications director for Christian Dior Parfums in France.
+Pestel most recently served as EVP of marketing, communications and consumer insights for Tommy Hilfiger Global/PVH Europe and prior to that was international communications director for Christian Dior Parfums in France.
 In his new role, Pestel will report to UA president and COO Patrik Frisk.
-UA also announced the appointment of Ann Funaias as its new SVP of engineering.
+UA also announced the appointment of Ann Funa as its new SVP of engineering.

 Sept.
 20, 2018: Michael Kors Holdings Ltd. has named Andrea Pesaresi its new president of Michael Kors Men’s, effective Oct.
 15. He will report to John Idol, the company’s chairman and CEO.
 Pesaresi was most recently at CEO at Philippe Model.
 Prior to that, he was at Ermenegildo Zegna for 25 years, where his most recent role was brand director of Z Zegna and Licensing.